xuthus83/pigallery2/README.md

    -p 80:80 \
    -e NODE_ENV=production \
    -v <path to your config file folder>/config.json:/pigallery2-release/config.json \
+   -v <path to your db file folder>/sqlite.db:/pigallery2-release/sqlite.db \
    -v <path to your images folder>:/pigallery2-release/demo/images \
    -v <path to your temp folder>:/pigallery2-release/demo/TEMP \
    bpatrik/pigallery2:1.5.5-stretch
 ```
 Make sure that a file at `<path to your config file folder>/config.json` exists before running it.
+you do not need the `<path to your db file folder>/sqlite.db` line if you dont use sqlite database.

 After the container is up and running, you go to `http://localhost` and log in with user: `admin` pass: `admin` and set up the page in the settings.